What is cumin?

-Cumin is a spice that has been used for thousands of years, woven into the culture of many countries throughout the world.
+Cumin has been used for thousands of years, woven into the culture of many countries throughout the world.
 Originally cultivated in Iran and the Mediterranean region, this spice was first introduced to the Americas by Portuguese and Spanish colonists.

 For the ancient Greeks, cumin was a staple, kept in its own container at the dining table in much the same way we keep salt and black pepper close at hand today.
 In Morocco, this tradition continues still.